 Student Expectation Reason for Compliance Consequence Your participation is important in class discussions.
 Participation indicates to the teacher that you are online.
 The teacher can determine your engagement in the lesson.
 Your participation shows your engagement in the lesson.
-Ensuring that learning is taking place.
-Teacher will call on those individuals who do not participate.
-Names will be called randomly using the class list.
+Ensuring that learning is taking place. individuals who do not participate.
 Notify your teacher if you cannot access any part of the lesson stating reason.
 Waiting for teacher given break- times ensures you are present during the learning sessions The teacher will build in mini- restroom break times during the lesson.